zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 Numeric index X is out of bounds
 --------------------------------

-This error most commonly happens, when setting force field coefficients with either the :doc:`pair_coeff <pair_coeff>`, the :doc:`bond_coeff
+This error most commonly happens when setting force field coefficients with either the :doc:`pair_coeff <pair_coeff>`, the :doc:`bond_coeff
 <bond_coeff>`, the :doc:`angle_coeff <angle_coeff>`, the
 :doc:`dihedral_coeff <dihedral_coeff>`, or the :doc:`improper_coeff
 <improper_coeff>` command.
 These commands accept type labels,
-explicit numbers and wildcards for ranges of numbers.
+explicit numbers, and wildcards for ranges of numbers.
 If the numeric value of any of these is outside the valid range (defined by the number of corresponding types), LAMMPS will stop with this error.
-Also a few other commands and styles allow ranges of numbers and check using the same method and thus print the same kind of error.
+A few other commands and styles also allow ranges of numbers and check using the same method and thus print the same kind of error.

 The cause is almost always a typo in the input or a logic error